What To Know About Beets

 What To Know About Beets, Cooking:

-Gently rinse beets, being careful not to tear or bruise the skin, which will cause them to leak more of their liquid.
+Gently rinse whole beets, being careful not to tear or bruise the skin, which will cause them to leak more of their liquid.
 Unless you are very careful, it’s very likely your hands and fingers will be stained while working with beets.
 Wear kitchen gloves, and if your hands are still stained rinse and dry immediately then rub with lemon juice.

-If possible for best flavor and least mess, leave the skin on the beet and the stem and root ends intact when cooking.
+If possible for the best flavor and least mess, leave the skin on the beet and the stem and root ends intact when cooking.
+Just an inch or two of the stem & roots is fine.
 Leaving the skin on and ends intact when cooking locks in the flavor and maintains the integrity of the cells which minimizes leakage.
 Beets peel very easily after they’re cooked.
-For less bleeding, remove the excess root end first, peel and then remove the stem end.
-When trimming the beet, either before or after cooking, slicing away just a bit extra from the stem and root end minimizes some of the “earthy” taste of beets that is offensive to some people.

-The common beet, like most root vegetables, responds well to several cooking methods.
-A favorite method is to roast, wrapped in foil and even the blander canned beets can be improved by drizzling with vinegarette and roasting; see both methods in Cubby’s Beet & Goat Cheese Salad.
-Beets can also be baked, boiled, or steamed as a side dish, and can be used raw, cooked or pickled in salads.
+By the way, even the blander canned beets can be improved by drizzling with vinegarette and roasting; see both methods in Cubby’s Beet & Goat Cheese Salad.

-The leaves and stems of the plants can be steamed, simmered or sauteed and treated much like Swiss Chard or they can be stir-fried.
-They may be eaten as a vegetable cooked or added raw to salads or smoothies, either beautiful, tasty ones or my very serious smoothies like my Big, Fat, Green Smoothies on a Budget.
+The leaves and stems of the plants can be steamed, simmered, or sauteed and treated much like Swiss Chard and they can be stir-fried.
+They may be eaten as a vegetable cooked or added raw to salads or smoothies.
+You can make beautiful, tasty smoothies very serious smoothies, which don’t necessarily taste good, but have so much going for them nutritionally.
+You might like to see my Big, Fat, Green Smoothies on a Budget.
 A lot of my potential food waste goes into those smoothies.
-The stems of beets can be pickled as well as the root.

 My Big Fat Green Smoothies made from wasted vegetable parts